jeniyat/WNUT_2020_NER/data/training_data/Standoff_Format/Readme.md

 The format is similar to that applied for events, with the exception that the annotation does not identify a specific piece of text expressing the relation ("trigger"): the ID is separated by a TAB character, and the relation type and arguments by SPACE.

-Instructions to view on BRAT:
-In order to view the protocol annotations,
-1. Setting up a brat server is necessary.
-Detailed instructions on how to setup a brat-sever can be found here: (http://brat.nlplab.org/installation.html)
-2. Once your installation is ready, Place the WLP-Dataset directory under "data" directory of your brat installation.
-3.  make sure it has the right permissions using chmod as so: chmod -R g+rwx data.
-4. You can now access this dataset on your brat installation, through one of the supported web browsers: (http://brat.nlplab.org/supported-browsers.html).